 Heineken, one of the largest global beers has come to a conclusion, that it will transfer all it`s local Facebook communities to one global Facebook page.

-ve reached out to the Heineken communications team and asked them a few questions:</p> <p><strong>Q: Why did Heineken choose to merge it`s local Facebook pages to the global page?
+ve reached out to the Heineken communications team and asked them a few questions:</p> <p><strong>Q: Why did Heineken choose to merge its local Facebook pages to the global page?

 A: Heineken , the most international premium beer , is a worldly brand with a global audience.

-For one thing, it`s good that this made Heineken one of the top alcohol brands on Facebook.
+t Heineken merge all of them (such as Heineken Malaysia, which is running locally)? </strong></p> <p><strong>A:</strong> <em>All pages will be migrated soon (incl.
+Malaysia)</em></p> <p><strong>Q: You mentioned that you can post locally on these pages – do you think the power of a local community (a local wall, local Facebook page tabs) can be replaced by just local posts? </strong></p> <p><strong>A:</strong> <em>We believe there're some strong advantages for having a global page.
+Our 'likers' and audiences are very openminded and worldly oriented. </em></p> <p>For one thing, its good that this made Heineken one of the top alcohol brands on Facebook.
 And when they finish transferring their Malaysia page, they will get very close to 1 million fans, and be the best alcohol brand on Facebook (see list of alcohol brands on Facebook).

 We still see, and our Engagement Analytics PRO proves this, that a local strategy on Facebook pays off in terms of engagement, and reach of the community.